Roquan Smith: 2020

 In Week 9 against the Tennessee Titans, Smith recorded a team-high 11 tackles and sacked Ryan Tannehill once during the 24–17 loss.
-In Week 10 against the Vikings on Monday Night Football, Smith recorded a team-high 14 tackles and sacked Kirk Cousins once during the 19–13 loss.
+In Week 10 against the Vikings, Smith recorded a team-high 14 tackles and sacked Kirk Cousins once during the 13–19 loss.
 In Week 14 against the Houston Texans, Smith led the team with 12 tackles and two sacks during the 36–7 win.

 During the Bears' 41–17 win over the Jacksonville Jaguars in Week 16, Smith intercepted Mike Glennon twice to become the first Bears player with multiple interceptions in a game since Ha Ha Clinton-Dix in 2019.
 Smith was also the team's first linebacker to achieve the feat since Lance Briggs in 2008.
+He finished the 2020 season with four sacks, 139 total tackles (98 solo), two interceptions, seven passes defended, one forced fumble, and one fumble recovery.
 The Bears made it back to the playoffs, for the second time in Smith's career.
 However, he was inactive in their appearance, a 21–9 loss against the New Orleans Saints, after suffering an elbow injury in the final game of the season.

 After the season he was elected for the first time to the Sporting News first-team All-Pro team that was voted on by NFL players and executives, and to Associated Press's second-team All-Pro.

 2021

 On April 27, 2021, the Bears exercised the fifth-year option on Smith's contract, which guarantees a salary of $9.7 million for the 2022 season.
 On September 19, Smith intercepted a pass by Joe Burrow and returned it 53 yards for his first defensive touchdown in a 20–17 win against the Cincinnati Bengals.
-On November 8, Smith recorded a sack alongside 12 total tackles in a 29–27 Monday Night Football loss which saw the Bears fall to a 3–6 record on the season.
+On November 8, Smith recorded a sack alongside 12 total tackles in a 27–29 loss which saw the Bears fall to a 3–6 record on the season.
 On November 21, Smith recorded a career-high total of 17 tackles, two of which were tackles for losses, in a 16–14 loss to the Baltimore Ravens.
 It was the most tackles by a Bears player in a single game since Brian Urlacher had 19 in 2006.
 Smith finished the season with one interception and 163 total tackles, the fifth-most in the NFL.
 He was named to NFL.com's All-Pro team and the Associated Press' second team All-Pro.
 He was ranked 84th by his fellow players on the NFL Top 100 Players of 2022.